 Reset your notebook pod¶

-In addition to logging out and logging back in again, you can also reset your notebook pod from the File menu.
-Choose Hub Control Panel, select Stop My Server, then select Start My Server.
+In addition to logging out and logging back in again, you can reset your notebook pod from the Hub Control Panel here.
+You can also get to the Hub Control Panel from the File menu: choose Hub Control Panel, select Stop My Server, then select Start My Server.

 You may have become accustomed to opening files with a single click in the old Quantum Lab.
 Opening directories and files now requires a double-click.